Bared Teeth in Dogs | Understanding Dog Body Language

 There are times when dogs try to be affectionate by baring their teeth.
 Although it is a rare behavior, it does exist in many dogs.
 It is a type of submissive behavior.

-READ - What Your Dog's Body Language Is Trying to Tell You?
+READ - Dog Ear Language: What Your Dog’s Ears Can Tell You

 Hence it is difficult to find in alpha dog breeds.
 But if you are lucky enough, you might witness it even from them.